DataWhizMishra/X-Sentiment-Analysis/README.md

 ## 🚀 Project Workflow

 ### 1. Load Data
-- Dataset downloaded from Kaggle.
+- The dataset was downloaded from Kaggle.
 - Loaded using pandas into a DataFrame.

 ### 2. Preprocessing